angular/angular/modules/angular2/docs/di/di.md

 ## Bindings

-You can bind to a class, a value, or a factory
+You can bind to a class, a value, or a factory.
+It is also possible to alias existing bindings.

 ```
 var inj = new Injector([